inmyth/proto-lambda-scalajs/README.md

 https://github.com/exoego/aws-lambda-scalajs-facade

-First commit contains updated template that works by 2020 Oct. bgahagan's template works.
-Updating dependencies may cause it to stop working (no resulting js, if it works shell should show "Fast optimizing target\scala-2.13\scalajs-bundler\main\project-name.js").
+First commit contains updated template that works by 2020 Oct.
+So bgahagan's template works but updating dependencies may cause it to stop working (no resulting js, if it works shell should show "Fast optimizing target\scala-2.13\scalajs-bundler\main\project-name.js").

 Steps:
 - clone the gitter template or revert to first commit.